resthub/resthub.org/spring-stack.rst

 Spring based configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since Spring 3.1, we can use Java based Spring configuration instead of applicationContext.xml in order to configure your Spring application beans.
-It is still possible to use applicationContext.xml, but your should prefer Java Config since it is safer (compilation check) and easier to use (autocomplete).
+Since Spring 3.1, we can use Java based Spring configuration instead of applicationContext.xml in order to configure our Spring application beans.
+It is still possible to use applicationContext.xml, but you should prefer Java Config since it is safer (compilation check) and easier to use (autocomplete).

 WebAppConfigurer.java example :